050011-code/ApplyCustomCSS/README.md

   - document.styleSheets[1] - A reference to a sheet

 - verbose (Optional) [Boolean]
-  - Print processes to console, useful for debugging
+  - Print stuff to console, useful for debugging

 - addElementInstead (Optional) [Boolean]
   - if set to true, the function will create a stylesheet element in the html body to add the elements to, instead of changing the document.styleSheets